robertu94/robertu94.github.io/content/learning/experiments.markdown

 So you want to do empirical computer science?
 Doing good science is difficult.
 It requires discipline and attention to detail.
 However there are strategies that can help you focus on answering the questions you can attempt to answer.
 First you should ask, “is this a scientific question?”
 Not all questions are scientific questions.
 Questions about aesthetics, values, ethics are not science questions.
 “Is A better than B?” is not a scientific question, it’s a question of values.
 Questions of values require trade offs, and while important can’t be solved with the scientific method of stating assumptions, posing questions, designing experiments, collecting data, and interpreting results.
 “Can method A achieve more flops than method B in a given specific context?”
 Is more of a scientific question.

 Another of the most important questions to ask is, “What are you trying to measure and what could it tell you?”.
-The latter part about what it could tell you is essential because it helps protect you from spurious conclusions that weren’t central when designing your system.
+The latter part about what it could tell you is essential because it helps protect you from spurious conclusions that were not central when designing your system.
 Answering this pair of questions will often require you to clearly specify a model of your system and understand or at least have an educated guess about how your system works.
 Once you have answered that question (at least for now; you’ll often have to revise it with new data), my hope is that this document can give you some pointers on how to most efficiently and confidently answer your question.

 # Systems Modeling